#LLMProxy

 Request Path#

 The Managed Agents gateway does not call the model provider directly.
-It stores the vault credential and passes resolved engine configuration to the runtime.
-The runtime calls the LLM base URL for the selected engine.
+It stores the vault credential and passes resolved harness configuration to the runtime.
+The runtime calls the LLM base URL for the selected harness.

 Operational Notes#